C-Sharp-Algorithms/C-Sharp-Algorithms/README.md

 ##
 ### BACK STORY

-This project originally started out as an interview preparation project.
+This project originally started out as an interview preparation project by [aalhour](https://github.com/aalhour).
 However, after receiving a great amount of positive responses on [reddit](https://redd.it/3etf9f), and noticing excitement from a few [GitHubers](https://github.com/aalhour/C-Sharp-Algorithms#contributors) to contribute furthermore to it, the project took on a different meaning.
-So, I decided to keep maintaining it as a reference for data structures and algorithm implementations in C# as well as my own research side-project under these topics.
+So, aalhour decided to keep maintaining it as a reference for data structures and algorithm implementations in C# as well as his own research side-project under these topics.

+This is a fork that revives aalhour's hard work with additional improvements such as:

+- A NuGet package (#1)
+- Available as .NET Standard 1.6 library, meaning it supports .NET Framework 4.6.1+, .NET Core 2.0+, Mono and Xamarin. (#2)

 ##
 ### DESCRIPTION